FelipeVein/PestDataset/README.md

 1- Download the repository

+2- Unzip

-2- Open via.html
+3- Open via.html

-3- Annotation -> Import Annotations (COCO Format)
+4- Annotation -> Import Annotations (COCO Format)

-4- Open one of the .json files that is inside the data folder
+5- Open one of the .json files that is inside the data folder

-5- Enjoy
+6- Enjoy